TwilioDevEd/authy2fa-sinatra/README.md

    don't have it already, you should install it.
 The easiest way is by using [Postgres.app](http://postgresapp.com/)._

-1. Make sure the tests succeed:
+1. Make sure the tests succeed

    ```
    $ bundle exec rake
    ```

-1. Run the application.
+1. Run the application

    ```bash
    $ bundle exec rackup
    ```

 1. To enable Authy OneTouch to use the callback endpoint you exposed, your development server will need to be publicly accessible.
 [We recommend using ngrok to solve this problem](//www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).

    ```bash
    $ ngrok http 9292
    ```